stanford-rc/bookstack/README.md

 On the first run, with standard login, the default account has email address `admin@admin.com` and password password`.

+## Configure Backups

+Once the Bookstack site is up, even though it has not been configured, you can proceed to set up backups.

+Enter the Restic container with `docker exec -it bookstack-restic`.
+Inside the container, run `restic init`.
+All the configuration and credentials are passed via environment variables, so Restic will use those to create the repository.

+At the end, you should have a message saying that the repository has been created.
+If you check the Google Cloud Storage bucket, you should see at least a `config` file and a `keys` directory.

+Every 15 minutes, Restic will take a backup.
+So backups are now complete!

 ## Configuring SAML